kerekgya/xilinx-tutorials/zcu102_ram_upgrade.md

 Note that the load adress of the device tree start with 8, which is crucial when using the ddr_high adress range, otherwise petalinux won't boot.
 After this you can build the platform and use it for application acceleration projects.

-After booting, I found that instead of the expected 14 GB of available RAM, all 16 GB was available, which I don't understand as it contradicts the config of petalinux...
+After booting, I found that instead of the expected 14 GB of available RAM, all 16 GB was available, which I don't understand as it contradicts the config of petalinux, it seems like when using ddr_high, all of the memory is mapped to it, and the 2 GB in ddr_low is unmapped.
-Also when trying to set CMA to 8192 MB I got an error saying that 4 GB is the upper limit, and no CMA was allocated, but I was able to run the vector add example regardless...
+Also when trying to set CMA to 8192 MB I got an error saying that 4 GB is the upper limit, and no CMA was allocated, but I was able to run the vector add example regardless.
+It seems like even embedded platforms support host pointers or somethin, I don't know, [this](https://support.xilinx.com/s/article/000034737?language=en_US) might help.
-????????????????
-I have no idea what is happening??
-[this](https://support.xilinx.com/s/article/000034737?language=en_US) might help.
 Or not.